Skadeddi/Vibgyor/README.md

 Players can reverse the colors and see a different set of enemies.

 ## Game Play
-Objective: Kill all Enemies to advance to the next level and the difficulty increases, survive as many levels as you can and get the highest score
+Objective: Kill all Enemies to advance to the next level and the difficulty (ideally) increases, survive as many levels as you can and get the highest score

 Game-play instructions:
 WASD - Movemnent